spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

 {% info_block warningBox "Verification" %}

-In the Storefront, open the product details page that contains the CMS block for which you have selected the visibility conditions.
+On the Storefront, open the product details page that contains the CMS block for which you have selected the visibility conditions.
 * Make sure that you fulfill the visibility conditions and see the CMS block content.
 * Make sure that you do not fulfill the visibility conditions and do not see the CMS block content.